JGSalgueiro/Choroidal-Hyperperm-Detector/README.md

-# Master Thesis: Choroidal Segmentation and Hyperpermeability Classification
+# Choroidal Segmentation and Hyperpermeability Classification

 ## Description
 This repository contains the code and results for the master thesis titled "Choroidal Segmentation and Hyperpermeability Classification using OCT Scans."
 The thesis explores the development of a pipeline for accurate choroidal segmentation and automatic classification of choroidal hyperpermeability in Optical Coherence Tomography (OCT) scans.